thomasckng/Constraining-Birefringence-with-GWTC-3/index.md

 ### GW Amplitude Birefringence

-GW amplitude birefringence is a property of space suggested by some beyong-GR theories such as Chern-Simons Theory, while GR suggest there is not.
+GW amplitude birefringence is a property of space suggested by some beyond-GR theories such as Chern-Simons Theory, while GR suggest there is not.
-With birefringence, amplitude of one GW polarisation is enhanced while the other is suppressed during propagation of the GW.
+With birefringence, amplitude of one GW polarization is enhanced while the other is suppressed during propagation of the GW.
-As a result, the observed amplitude ratio of the two polarisation under birefringence depends not only on $$\iota$$, the angle between our line of sight and the orbital angular momentum of the binary black holes, but also $$\kappa$$, the dimensionless opacity parameter that represent the strength of the birefringence, while this ratio only depends on $$\iota$$ in GR.
+As a result, the observed amplitude ratio of the two polarization under birefringence depends not only on $$\iota$$, the angle between our line of sight and the orbital angular momentum of the binary black holes, but also $$\kappa$$, the dimensionless opacity parameter that represent the strength of the birefringence, while this ratio only depends on $$\iota$$ in GR.

 We assume GWs are generated as GR described, and the effect of birefringence was took into account during the propagation.
-During the propagation, the amplitude of two polarisation will be enhanced or suppressed as:
+During the propagation, the amplitude of two polarization will be enhanced or suppressed as:

 $$h_\mathrm{L,R}^{\mathrm{Biref}}=h_\mathrm{L,R}^{\mathrm{GR}}\times\exp\left(\pm\kappa\frac{d_C}{1\mathrm{ Gpc}}\frac{f}{100\mathrm{ Hz}}\right)\,,$$

 where $$h_L$$ and $$h_R$$ are the amplitude of left and right polarizations of the GWs respectively, $$d_C$$ is the comoving distance to the merger, and $$f$$ is the frequency component of the GWs.
-Note that, previous studies usually ingore the frequency term.
+Note that, previous studies usually ignore the frequency term.

 To constrain $$\kappa$$, parameter estimations with data from the third LIGO-Virgo catalog, GWTC-3, was performed using Bilby, a bayesian toolkit for GW analysis which is able to calculate posterior of GW parameters based on signals from